 - PMPM Analyzer supports sophisticated analyses of the drivers of PMPM trends, helping ACOs to identify and prioritize opportunities to improve performance.

 - Bundled Payments guides health care organizations through an evaluation of the 48 CMS Episodes of Care, helping the ACO to identify the best episodes for contracting and manage performance.

 Near Term Priority #2: Network Management

 Developing the ability to effectively identify high sources of cost in your network and prioritize improvement efforts is key to reducing costs in a principled way.
 The first priority for ACOs as it relates to network management is gaining a deep understanding of utilization patterns.
 What services are you providing out of network?
 Where are referral patterns deviating from best practice?
 Gaining insight into these questions will help the ACO to lead targeted campaigns to more effectively manage the physician network.
 A second key tenet of network management is network optimization.
 Given your patient population, geographic service area, and overall population health management strategy, do you have the right types of physicians in your network?

-- Attribution Modeler supports ACO leadership in appropriately assigning physician accountability for patients in the ACO using data about the patient’s recent encounters.
+- Attribution Modeler supports ACO leadership in appropriately assigning physician accountability for people served by the ACO using data about their recent encounters.

 Near Term Priority #3: Care Management